South Solitary Island Light: History

 Suggestions for a lighthouse near Coffs Harbour were made as early as 1856, with locations proposed on either North Solitary Island or South Solitary Island.
 It was the shipmasters' preference that set the location to be South Solitary.

 The lighthouse was designed by Colonial Architect James Barnet, and it is one of three concrete lighthouses built during that period, the others being Smoky Cape Lighthouse and Green Cape Lighthouse.
 Barnet had visited the island in October 1877, to determine the best locations for the buildings and the sources for materials.
 Cement and sand for the construction were transported to the island at harsh conditions, while broken stone was quarried on the island itself.
 Timber came in small vessels from Bellingen.
 Though construction was expected to finish by 1879, as the carving "18VR79" on the keystone over the entry doorway suggests, it was first exhibited on 18 March 1880.

 The original lens was a Chance Brothers first-order dioptric Fresnel lens, the second of its type to be used in Australia.
-It is now on display at the Coffs Harbour Regional Museum.
+It is now on display at the Coffs Harbour Jetty.

 The original light source was a kerosene burner, the first of its kind in New South Wales, rather than the colza oil ones used by other lighthouses of that period.
 As other lighthouses upgraded to kerosene, then to carbide lamps, and finally to electricity, South Solitary remained kerosene-operated until 1975, therefore also being the last to use kerosene in New South Wales.
 The light was displayed at a focal height of 192 ft and was visible for 16 nmi.

 As of 1934, the intensity of the light was 205,000 candela and the light characteristic was one flash every 30 seconds (Fl W 30s).